richardsonnick/richardsonnick/README.md

 ## Nick
-Currently ~looking for my next gig.~ working on OpenShift at Red Hat.
+Currently working on OpenShift at Red Hat.

+I <3 TLS

 Feel free to contact me if you have something cool going on:
  - [Linkedin](https://www.linkedin.com/in/nicholas-richardson-452bb9143/)